Online colleges in Idaho make it possible to earn your degree at one of the state’s top schools without leaving your hometown.

-The state has a number of resources designed to make education — especially online education — more accessible to all Idahoans.
-From countless grant programs to institution collaborations to online course hubs, it is clear that the state is working hard to serve students.
+The state has a number of resources designed to make education, especially online education, more accessible to all Idahoans and even out-of-state students.

 Overview of Higher Education in Idaho

 Despite being a relatively large state, Idaho is home to just 14 degree-granting institutions, according to the NCES.
 Of the 14, 8 are public schools, 5 are non-profit schools, and 1 is a for-profit school.
 This includes community colleges in Idaho and universities.